-Vietnamese pork chop is easy to prepare, full of unique lemongrass flavor and hardly goes wrong.
-Naturally, it has become the favorite quick meal served in most of the Vietnamese restaurant, and the universal appeal of the taste has made it become one of the most popular items on the menu.
+Vietnamese pork chops (Thit Heo Nuong Xa) are easy to prepare, full of unique lemongrass flavor and hardly go wrong.
+Naturally, it has become my favorite quick meal in the Vietnamese restaurant near me, and the universal appeal of the taste has made it one of the most popular items on the menu.

 Restaurants like it because it does not need tedious preparation, and the leftover can be used as the filling for Bann Mi.
-It can be part of the set meal along with salad and steamed rice, or cut it into smaller pieces to put in on the skewer.
+It can be part of the set meal along with salad and steamed rice or cut into smaller pieces to put on the skewer.

 You can make it at home with the ingredients mostly available in your kitchen pantry.
-The only less common ingredients may be fish sauce and lemongrass, which is available in most of the Asian grocery shops.
+The less common ingredients are fish sauce and lemongrass, which are available in most Asian grocery shops.

 This set of ingredients has the contrasting flavor of saltiness and sweetness, which is unique to Vietnamese cuisine.
-The accompanying dipping sauce called Nuoc Cham has all the taste bud tickling elements- sweet, salty, sour and spiciness in one dip.
-You can immediately draw a mental picture with all this sensory stimulating flavor in a single bite.
+The accompanying dipping sauce, Nuoc Cham, has all the taste bud tickling elements- sweet, salty, sour, and spiciness in one dip.
+You can immediately draw a mental picture of all this sensory-stimulating flavor in a single bite.

 Pork loin is my choice of cut to cook Thai lemongrass pork chop.